How to Create an Inventory Management Software: a 360 Degree Guide

 Learn how to choose Staff Augmentation vs. Outsourcing considering all pros and cons

-Step 2.
-Requirements gathering and inventory system design
+2. Requirements gathering and inventory system design

 It's worth starting by discussing the critical nuances with your team to ensure that your inventory software meets all your business requirements.
 Hold a meeting where you discuss what data and processes the system will manage and what tasks it should automate.
 Once you've gathered the key requirements, share them with your software provider.
-They will help you determine what features need to be added to the first version of the application and design a system architecture that best meets your stated needs.
+They will help you determine what features need to be added to the first version of the application and design a software architecture for inventory management system that best meets your stated needs.
 At this stage, your technical partner will also help you determine the type of application: software-only or hardware-supported.

 Here is an example of an inventory system architecture developed by Cleveroad team.